swe-sys/paper-review-repo/README.md

 # Swarm Self-Clustering
-In this repository, the code and the data associated with the research article "Swarm Self-Clustering for Communication-denied Environments without Global Positioning" is provided.
+In this repository, the code associated with the research article "Swarm Self-Clustering for Communication-denied Environments without Global Positioning" is provided.